Asymptotic Log-concavity of Dominant Lower Bruhat Intervals via Brunn--Minkowski Inequality: Introduction

-Note that Conjecture \ref{Bconj} does not hold for general \emph{parabolic} lower Bruhat intervals.
-For example, according to Stanton \cite{stanton1990unimodality}, the Young's lattice of the partition $(8,8,4,4)$, which corresponds to the parabolic lower Bruhat interval of the Schubert variety $X_{(8,8,4,4)}$ inside the Grassmannian $ \operatorname{Gr}(4,12)$, defines a non-unimodal sequence
+The parallel conjecture in the setting of matroids and Schubert varieties of hyperplane arrangements is known as ``Rota's unimodality conjecture"~\cite{rota1970combinatorial}.
+Its simplest non-trivial case for rank-$3$ realizable matroids is referred to as the ``points-lines-planes conjecture'' and it remains open.

+The parabolic analog of Conjecture~\ref{conj-Brenti-log-concavity} does not hold.
+For example, consider the symmetric group $W = \mathfrak{S}_{12}$ with generating set $S = \{s_1, \dots, s_{11}\}$ where $s_i=(i,i+1)$ is the corresponding adjacent transposition and $J := S \setminus \{s_4\}$.
+According to Stanton~\cite{stanton1990unimodality}, Young's lattice for the partition $(8,8,4,4)$ defines a non-unimodal sequence